RESEARCH STARTER

 History of Engineering Management

 Engineering management became a well-known style of management in the mid-1900s.
-Universities began to offer study in engineering management programs during the 1950s and 1960s.
+Universities began to offer studies in engineering management programs during the 1950s and 1960s.
 Also, journals for technical and engineering managers were first published in the 1950s.

 Professional Groups for Engineering Managers